Universality of excited three-body bound states in one dimension: Results

-Next, we turn to a discussion of the \textit{strong universality}.
-In contrast to the results for the energies, which suggest strong universality, we observe that the fidelities for the two excited-state heavy-light resonances are fundamentally different.
-For $r=1$ (top row) the fidelities are far below unity, whereas for $r=2$ (bottom row) the values are increasing and approaching unity.
-A fidelity of unity indicates that the two wave functions are identical.
+Next, we analyze the universal behavior of the fidelities for different weakly-bound states in the heavy-light subsystems.
+In contrast to the results for the energies, which show the same universal limit for all values of $r$, we observe that the fidelities near the three excited-state thresholds display a fundamentally different behavior.
+A fidelity of unity indicates that the two wave functions overlap perfectly and are therefore identical.
 On the other hand a vanishing fidelity indicates that the two wave functions $\psi_{r,n}$ and $\psi_n^\star$ are orthogonal.
-Since at least for one resonance ($r=1$) the results differ compared to the other resonances, no strong universality is present.
-Nevertheless, we emphasize that for $r=2$ the fidelity behaves similar to the case of the ground-state resonance ($r=0$) \cite{Happ2019}.
-However, the limit value for $\E_r^{(2)} \to 0^-$ is reached much slower compared to the results for $r=0$.
-We recall that both $r=2$ and $r=0$ correspond to a symmetric state on resonance in the heavy-light subsystem.
+For the even-numbered threshold ($r=2$) the fidelities $F_{2,n}$ are increasing and approaching unity as the threshold is approached, as demonstrated in Fig.~\ref{fig:fidelity} (c) and (d).
+Contrarily, for the odd-numbered thresholds ($r=1$ and $r=3$) the fidelities $F_{1,n}$ and $F_{3,n}$ are far below unity, as evident from Fig.~\ref{fig:fidelity} (a), (b), (e), and (f).
+However, the overlap $|\langle\psi_{3,n}|\psi_{1,n}\rangle|^2$ between the three-body wave functions near the odd-numbered thresholds approaches again unity as $\E_r^{(2)} \to 0^-$, see Fig. \ref{fig:fidelity} (g) and (h).

+To conclude, these results for the fidelities indicate that the three-body wave functions approach two distinct universal limits, one for symmetric, and another one for antisymmetric weakly-bound heavy-light states.
+The universal limits for the symmetric case are those for the zero-range contact interaction.
+On the other hand, the universal limits for the antisymmetric case might correspond to those obtained for an odd-wave pseudopotential~\cite{Girardeau2004}.
+We recall that such a dependence on the symmetry of the weakly-bound heavy-light state has not become apparent in the universal limit of the respective three-body energies.

-For $r=1$ no clear dependence of the fidelities $F_{1,n}$ on $n$ is visibile.
-However, for $r=2$, the fidelities $F_{2,n}$ are larger for fermionic heavy particles (odd $n$) than for bosonic ones (even $n$) and the limit value for $\E_2^{(2)}\to 0^-$ is reached faster.
+Finally, we analyze the universal behavior for different excited three-body states characterized by the index $n$.
+Near the even-numbered threshold ($r=2$), the fidelities $F_{2,n}$ are larger for fermionic heavy particles (odd $n$) than for bosonic ones (even $n$) and the limit value for $\E_2^{(2)}\to 0^-$ is reached faster.
 This is in accordance with the results for the energies shown in Fig. \ref{fig:spectrum_R23}.
+In contrast, near the odd-numbered thresholds ($r=1$ and $r=3$) the overlap $|\langle\psi_{3,n}|\psi_{1,n}\rangle|^2$ shows no significant difference between bosons and fermions.
+The fidelities $F_{1,n}$ and $F_{3,n}$ are far below unity and therefore we refrain from analyzing them in more detail.